-If the SM fails to re-certify by the expiration date, his/here certification will be dropped to highest level certification that they have successfully met the recertification requirement for three months after the expiration date.
+If the SM fails to recertify by the expiration date, his/her certification will be dropped to highest level certification that they have successfully met the recertification requirement for three months after the expiration date.

 An expired SM may apply for recertification for up to 3 months past the end of their certification.
-Beyond this grace period, if the SM wishes to be re-certified after certification has been dropped, the entire process described in Section VIII-X must be repeated.
+Beyond this grace period, if the SM wishes to be re-certified after certification has been dropped; the entire process described in Section VIII-X must be repeated.

-If there are extenuating circumstances that prevent the SM from re-certifying within the allotted time, he/she should file for an extension with the ASRC Conference Training Officer.
+If there are extenuating circumstances that prevent the SM from recertifying within the allotted time, he/she should file for an extension with the ASRC Conference Training Officer.
 Requests for extensions will be considered on a case-by-case basis by the ASRC Board of Directors.

 Appendix A. Guide to Supporting Documentation and Process for ASRC Search Manager Certification Applications